Keyhan-Hodaei/Artificial-Intelligence/README.md

 # Artificial-Intelligence
+# Instructor: Prof. M.H.
+Rohban

-Artificial Intelligence Spring 2024 homeworks
+This repository contains homework and projects of the Artificial Intelligence course in Spring 2024 at SUT.